bbatsov/batsov.com/_posts/2022-10-30-lessons-learned-from-a-hardware-upgrade-gone-wrong.md

 paste had softened.
 Surprisingly, this actually worked!

-Then I searched YouTube for "bent CPU pins" and there I watched a few people fixing the bent pins with toothpicks, tiny screwdrivers, vises on workbenches, etc. Some ideas were definitely way more hardcore than others!
+Then I searched YouTube for "bent CPU pins" and there I watched a few people fixing the bent pins with toothpicks, credit cards, tiny screwdrivers, vises on workbenches, etc. Some ideas were definitely way more hardcore than others!
 I spent the next two hours carefully adjusting the bent pins with a toothpick and one of my wife's painting knifes (the same one that finally pried the CPU from the heatsink).
 I was extremely frustrated at the time, yet I needed to be as calm as possible to perform this relatively complex task.
 By the end I was sweating like a pig and my eyes couldn't focus properly on the individual pins.
 At last the pin grid looked more or less aligned and I carefully slided the CPU back into its socket.
 It clicked in place.
 I finally had some cause for optimism.

 **Lesson 1:** Even the simplest change can go wrong, regardless of your knowledge or your preparation for the task at hand.
 Changes always carry some degree of risk.